roy-ganz/toql/toql_guide/src/derive/keys.md

 # Keys
-Toql requires you to attribute the field(s) that correspond to the primary key(s) in your database with `key`.
+Toql requires you to add the attribute the `key` to field(s) that correspond to the primary key(s) in your database.

+For composite keys mark multiple fields with the `key` attribute.

+Auto generated database columns (auto increment values) should be attributed with `skip_mut` to avoid insert or update operations on them.

+#### Example:
 ```struct
 struct User {
   #[toql(key, skip_skip)] // Key for delete / update, never insert / update